Tejasvi Kothapalli

 Teaching

-After graduating from Berkeley, I have taught the Inpsirit AI Scholars curriculum to high students in-person at Khan Lab School, Bellarmine College Preparatory, and Bentley School.
+After graduating from Berkeley, I have taught the Inpsirit AI Scholars curriculum to high students in-person at Khan Lab School, Bellarmine College Preparatory, Evergreen Valley High School, and Bentley School.
 Teaching at the Khan Lab School in July 2022 with my good friend Sohum Hulyalkar was a truly rewarding experience.

 Huge thanks to Jon Barron for website template!